atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 1. Create a cluster in 1.30.
 2. Upgrade to 1.31.
-3. Create an Evacuation A and pod A. Observe that the Evacuation evicts the pod and terminates it.
-   Observe that the Evacuation gets garbage collected at the end.
+3. Create an EvictionRequest A and pod A. Observe that the EvictionRequest evicts the pod and terminates it.
+Observe that the EvictionRequest gets garbage collected at the end.
-4. Create an Evacuation B, pod B and PDB B targeting the pod B with `maxUnavailable=0`.
-Observe that the Evacuation increases the `.status.failedEvictionCounter`, but does not evict the pod.
+4. Create an EvictionRequest B, pod B and PDB B targeting the pod B with `maxUnavailable=0`.
+Observe that the EvictionRequest increases the `.status.failedAPIEvictionCounter`, but does not evict the pod.
 5. Downgrade to 1.30.
 6. Delete PDB B. Observe that the pod B keeps running without any termination.
 7. Upgrade to 1.31.
-8. Observe that the Evacuation B evicts pod B and terminates it.
-Observe that the Evacuation B gets garbage collected at the end.
+8. Observe that the EvictionRequest B evicts pod B and terminates it.
+Observe that the EvictionRequest B gets garbage collected at the end.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?